obonac/gpconnect/pages/development/development_fhir_api_guidance.md

 Refer to the GitHub hosted [GP Connect FHIR Repository](https://github.com/nhsconnect/gpconnect-fhir) for the published FHIR profiles.

-Refer to the [HL7&reg; FHIR&reg; Validator](https://www.hl7.org/fhir/DSTU2/validation.html#jar) page for the most upto date details on how FHIR resources can be validated.
+Refer to the [HL7&reg; FHIR&reg; Validator](https://www.hl7.org/fhir/DSTU2/validation.html#jar) page for the most up to date details on how FHIR resources can be validated.

 Servers **MUST** provide a read interaction for every resource it accepts update interactions on.